 2009: The Dominican Sisters of Our Lady of the Springs of Bridgeport assume the administration of St. Vincent Ferrer High School.

-2015: The merger of the two Parishes of St. Vincent Ferrer and St. Catherine of Siena.
+2015: The merger of the two churches to form the Parish of St. Vincent Ferrer and St. Catherine of Siena.